-The sequence above is not necessarily completed in four months.
+Policies must be placed on Board of Education Meeting Agendas in a four-stage process.
+At least two of the four stages must be at Regular Board of Education Meetings where the Public is permitted to make comments and/or pose questions to the Board regarding the policy.
+The sequence may or may not be completed in four meetings.
 At any one stage, it may take more than one meeting.
 The Board of Education reserves the right to make changes to policies without following this four-stage process.